 Removal of bed bugs from a house or property is hard, particularly when the infestation has reached a severe stage.
 Furthermore, if a treatment method does not kill all the bed bugs, the remaining pests will grow and multiply again and the problem will come back again to haunt homeowners.

 What Attracts Bed Bugs

 To deal with any problem, you should dig into its root cause.
 If you plan to avoid bed bug attacks, you should have some knowledge about what attracts these pests to a house, building, or hotel.
 People have many incorrect opinions about what draws bed bugs into homes and apartments.

 Is it dirty conditions that attract bed bugs?

 It is a misbelief that bed bugs will be attracted to dirty places.
-Bed bugs are a type of pests that can thrive under any condition.
+Bed bugs are a type of pest that can thrive under any condition.
 All they need to live and multiply is the blood of humans and warm-blooded animals.

 Bed bugs have a special sensing capability, which allows them to detect body heat and warmth from a few feet away.
-Once they find the food source (blood meal) is available in a particular area, they will be attracted.
+Once they find the food source (blood meal) available in a particular area, they will be attracted.
 Another trait that is unique to bed bugs is that they can live in a wide range of materials such as cushions, laundry, furniture, suitcases, cardboard boxes, etc. As long as they have their blood meals available, they will be able to live and thrive in a place.

 Main Causes of Bed Bug Infestation